 Melody’s head perked with my answer but she remained silent.

 We arrived at the bridge.
-I parked my car on some dirt adjacent to the bridge’s entrance.
-Not exactly a legal parking spot but considering the circumstances it was hardly a concern.
+I parked my car on some dirt adjacent to its entrance.
+It was not exactly a legal parking spot but considering the circumstances it was hardly a concern.

 “I don’t know why you people care.”